servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 In Scripture, the number seven frequently marks completeness.
 By addressing seven churches, Christ presents a message comprehensive in scope.

-The conditions described—faithfulness, persecution, compromise, endurance, complacency—are not confined to one time or place.
+The conditions described are not confined to one time or place.
+Faithfulness, persecution, compromise, endurance, and complacency appear in every age.
 They recur wherever the Church exists.
 Read as a whole, the seven churches present a complete portrait of spiritual conditions as they unfold across time.

 ---